HalimUzodike/HalimUzodike/README.md

 ### Hi there 👋

-- 🔭 I am full stack developer and current student at Oregon State University. <br>
+- 🔭 I am a student at Oregon State University. <br>